 - ‘Jus d’orange’ or ‘limonade’ will get you a French Tropicana; better to spend the money for ‘une orange pressé’ or ‘une citron pressé’ and enjoy fresh-squeezed.

-- Several cafés in Nice are starting to offer Italian-style hot chocolate, which is not to be missed.
-It’s thick, almost pudding like, and with a chocolate that infuses your soul.
-Nothing like the chocolate-powder-water that most places serve.
+- Being so close to Italy, many cafés in Nice offer Italian-style hot chocolate “chocolate chaud à l’italian‘, which is not to be missed.
+It’s thick, almost pudding like, with a chocolate that infuses your soul.
+Nothing at all like the chocolate-powder-water that most places try to pass off as hot chocolate.

-Visitors from Coffee-centric cities like Seattle or New York might be disappointed in the quality of the coffee in France, but are almost too embarrassed to say it.
+Visitors from coffee-centric cities like Seattle or New York might be disappointed in the quality of the coffee in France.
 Some even say that the best coffee in France is Italian… Here is an article that explains it all: Why is Coffee in France so Bad?

 As the afternoon progresses…